cedaro/satispress/README.md

 To provide a simple solution, SatisPress ships with an add-on called "SatisPress Basic Authentication" that protects packages with HTTP Basic Authentication.
 Only users registered in WordPress will have access to the packages.
 After activating, make sure an `.htaccess` file exists in `wp-content/uploads/satispress/` to prevent direct access.

-Support is built into the add-on for the [Limit Login Attempts](http://wordpress.org/plugins/limit-login-attempts/) plugin.
+The [Limit Login Attempts](http://wordpress.org/plugins/limit-login-attempts/) plugin is supported to prevent brute force login attempts.

 ## Debugging